MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/data-lake-zones.md

 - Full Load
   - The complete data from source can be onboarded under the below scenarios
     - The volume of data at source is small.
-    - The source system does not maintain any timestamp field to identify if the data has been added, updated or deleted.
+    - The source system doesn't maintain any timestamp field to identify if the data has been added, updated or deleted.
     - The source system overwrites the complete data each time.

 - Delta Load